Kobzol/rust-delegate/README.md

 }
 ```

-You target field for delegation can also be nested:
+The target field for delegation can also be nested:
 ```rust
 struct Inner;
 impl Inner {